michaelcraw/homelab/README.md

 - Live stream accessible on port 8081 via Tailscale
 - 60-second MKV clip recording with automated storage rotation
 - Custom **systemd timer** checks disk usage every 5 minutes and switches recording to a secondary USB drive at 90% capacity

-### SSH Honeypot (Dell 7050)
-- **Cowrie** SSH honeypot running in Docker on port 2222
-- Logs all connection attempts, credentials, and commands
-- Internal use for security research and learning

 ### Fleet Automation (Mac)
 - **update-fleet.sh** — runs apt update/upgrade on all machines